This story was originally published and last updated .

 Back in the day, it took just three taps.

 Compared to older images, that's a step back — you can see two small thumbnails at the bottom of older saved portrait photos, and you can choose which one you want to be the default one.
-In light of the upcoming storage changes, the new solution might not be a bad idea, though.
+In light of the new storage changes, this solution might not be a bad idea, though.

 - Eduardo & Armando